How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Framework

-The next step of pseudo-label generation is to compute the optical flow using \ac{RAFT} \cite{teed2021raft}.
-However, optical flow is frequently inaccurate at object boundaries, in which we want our segmentation to be accurate exactly at these borders.
+The next step in pseudo-label generation is to calculate the optical flow using \ac{RAFT} \cite{teed2021raft}.
+However, optical flow is frequently inaccurate at object boundaries, so we want our segmentation to be accurate exactly at these borders.
 Therefore, we consider video segmentation from background subtraction and optical flow estimation simultaneously.
-Using pixel level and temporal information sources, the segmentation algorithm is improved by removing the artifacts induced by background subtraction and optical flow.
+Using pixel level and temporal information sources, the segmentation algorithm is improved by removing artifacts induced by background subtraction and optical flow.
 We demonstrate how both levels work in concert to preserve object boundaries and temporal coherence throughout the video.
 The key is that we need to remove motion blurs while preserving the motion of the fish boundaries.

 To achieve the pseudo labels, we first deconstruct a pair of video frames, $x_t$ and $x_{t+1}$, and estimate a mask $m_t$ and $m_{t+1}$ with the background subtraction method as described in section \cref{secbck}.
-The segmented masks $m_t$, $m_{t+1}$ are used to synthesize frames $\hat{x_t}$ and $\hat{x_{t+1}}$ by warping $x_t$ and $x_{t+1}$ with $m_t$, $m_{t+1}$, respectively.
+Segmented masks $m_t$, $m_{t+1}$ are used to synthesise frames $\hat{x_t}$ and $\hat{x_{t+1}}$ by warping $x_t$ and $x_{t+1}$ with $m_t$, $m_{t+1}$, respectively.
 The optical flow \cite{teed2021raft} takes two frames $\hat{x_t}$ and $\hat{x_{t+1}}$, and produces a motion vector $\hat{v}$ between them.
 This motion vector is used to compute the magnitude and angle of the motion.
-Specifically, the pixels with a motion vector $\hat{v}$ outside $m_t$ (and $m_{t+1}$) are assigned the value of the background and the pixels with a motion vector $\hat{v}$ inside $m_t$ (and $m_{t+1}$) are reassigned the object.
+Specifically, pixels with a motion vector $\hat{v}$ outside $m_t$ (and $m_{t+1}$) are assigned the value of the background, and pixels with a motion vector $\hat{v}$ inside $m_t$ (and $m_{t+1}$) are reassigned the object.
 We denote the reassigned images as $\hat{x_t^*}$ and $\hat{x_{t+1}^*}$ and use them as input for our segmentation step, as shown in the top panel of \cref{fig:1}.